eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

       - need a separate app to write
   - read-write client:
     - examples: most software
+    - pros:
-    - pros: you only need one app
+      - you only need one app
+      - can do validation at interaction time
+      - compatible with a database, don't need plain-text storage
+      - can have a complex wysiwyg editor
     - cons: you lose the benefits of static compilation to HTML
 - links
   - none